Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/README.md

 ## Overview

-This sample demonstrates how to deploy a React single-page application (SPA) coupled with a Node.js web API to **Azure Cloud** using [Azure Static Web Apps (Preview)](https://docs.microsoft.com/azure/static-web-apps/overview) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.
+This sample demonstrates how to deploy a React single-page application (SPA) coupled with a Node.js web API to **Azure Cloud** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.
 To do so, we will use the [same code sample from Chapter 3](../3-Authorization-II/1-call-api).

 ## Scenario